Chehika/BIG-DATA-ANALYSIS/README.md

-# BIG-DATA-ANALYSIS
-COMPANY- CODTECH IT SOLUTION

-NAME- Chehika Chhipa

-INTERN ID- CT04DA653

-DOMAIN- DATA ANALYTICS

-DURATION- 4 WEEKS

-MENTOR- NEELA SANTOSH

 # Big Data Anaylsis On Spotify Dataset Using PySpark

 ## Overview

-During my internship at CodTech, I had the opportunity to work on a data anaylsis project using a sample spotify dataset.
-The main goal of this task was to show that i could handle large datasets and use tools that are built for working with big data .
-I used python along with pyspark, and completed the entire project using Google Colab.
+I worked on a data analysis project using a sample Spotify dataset, focusing on processing and analyzing large-scale data efficiently.
+The project involved leveraging Python and PySpark for big data handling, with the entire workflow implemented on Google Colab.

 ## Tools utilized
 Python: With its ease of use, adaptability, and vast library, Python was the main language.
 For effective data manipulation and analysis, I made use of well-known libraries like Pandas and Numpy.